oguzhanselamoglu/GO/go-postgres/Readme.md

-## Project Development
+# Project Development
-# This project is divided into 4 parts to keep the code modular and clean.
+ This project is divided into 4 parts to keep the code modular and clean.
 - middleware
 - models
 - router
+- main